Scroll to content

 Writing

-Our main approach to writing is through The Write Stuff which has been created by an experienced English teacher and consultant called Jane Considine.
-There is a strong focus on choosing vocabulary and grammar to create specific effects on the audience.
+Our approach to the teaching of writing has a strong focus on choosing vocabulary and grammar to create specific effects on the audience.
 Children work together to choose vocabulary and the teacher models how to use this - alongside specific elements of grammar or punctuation - within sentences before the children write their own versions.
-The structure of the lessons helps to minimise cognitive load for the children.
-You can get a feel of how these lessons will look in class by watching some of Jane's Sentence Stacking videos on YouTube.
+The structure of our lessons helps to minimise cognitive load for the children.
+In addition, some writing units are chosen to explore a text in greater detail, and the children then have the opportunity to respond by writing in a variety of genres eg. a character description, a letter of complaint and a newspaper article.
+In addition, we timetable sentence level lessons twice a week and in KS2 we run termly writing clubs to encourage writing for pleasure.

 Letter-Join Handwriting